 Depending on PredMode and IntraPredMode, the following applies:

-– If PredMode is equal to MODE_INTRA, Log2(nW*nH) is equal to 4, and cIdx is equal to 0, the variables horizTrType and vertTrType are specified as Table 8-12 with IntraPredMode as input.
-[Ed.
-(WJ): DST is applied only for luma 4x4 block]
+– If PredMode is equal to MODE_INTRA, Log2(nW*nH) is equal to 4, and cIdx is equal to 0, and IntraPredMode is not equal to INTRA_DC, the variable trType is set equal to 1.

-– Otherwise, the variables horizTrType and vertTrType are set equal to 0.
+– Otherwise, the variable trType is set equal to 0.

-Table 8-12 – Specification of horizTrType and vertTrType